We are Milwaukee’s Tummy Tuck Specialists

 A tummy tuck, also called abdominoplasty, is designed to improve the appearance and tone of the abdomen by removing excess skin and fat, and tightening the muscle contour.
-It maybe performed as a “full” tummy tuck or a “mini” tummy tuck, depending on the patient’s needs.
-According to The American Society for Aesthetic Plastic Surgery there were 181, 540 tummy tuck procedures performed in 2016, making this the third most popular cosmetic surgical procedure, and one of the most popular procedures here at Cosmetic & Plastic Surgery Specialists in Milwaukee and Mequon.
+It may be performed as a “full” tummy tuck or a “mini” tummy tuck, depending on the patient’s needs.
+According to The American Society for Aesthetic Plastic Surgery there were 181, 540 tummy tuck procedures performed in 2016, making this the third most popular cosmetic surgical procedure.
+Tummy tuck also remains one of the most popular procedures here at Cosmetic & Plastic Surgery Specialists in Milwaukee and Mequon.

 Who is a candidate for a tummy tuck procedure?

 The best candidates for a tummy tuck are men or women who are in relatively good shape but are bothered by a lower abdominal fat deposit and/or loose abdominal skin that won’t respond to diet or exercise.
 The surgery is particularly helpful to women who, through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can return to normal.
 Loss of skin elasticity in older patients, which frequently occurs with slight obesity, can also be improved.

 Both the full-tummy tuck and the mini-tummy tuck are contouring procedures; they are not weight loss procedures.
 A tummy tuck is not generally performed on individuals with a BMI >30 (obese).
 To obtain optimum results, patients should be at the lowest stable body weight they can achieve prior to surgery.
 This allows for improved contouring and a better, more stable result.
 Women who are planning future pregnancies should defer tummy tuck surgery until they are finished having children; this prevents the vertical muscles in the abdomen that are tightened during surgery from separating again during pregnancy.
 Cesarean-section scars that have not healed well can often be improved during a tummy tuck.
-If you have scarring from previous abdominal surgery, your doctor may recommend against abdominoplasty or may caution you that scars could be unusually prominent.
+If you have scarring from other previous abdominal surgery, your doctor may recommend against abdominoplasty or may caution you that scars could be unusually prominent.

 How is a full abdominoplasty performed?